jimhark/RepData_PeerAssessment1/PA1_template.md

     xlab="Hour of Day",
     ylab="Number of steps per 5 minutes")

-# Lable the X axis by hour of day (only labeling even hours)
+# Label the X axis by hour of day (only labeling even hours)
 axis(1, at=seq(0, 24*60, 60*2), labels=seq(0, 24, 2))
 ```